 Have a change to suggest for this story?
 We’d love for you to submit it!

-Lesson for Third Grade: Multiplication and Division
+Lesson Plan for Grade 3: Multiplication and Division

 - Find the dimensions of at least eight different family gardens, each with a perimeter of 48 fist lengths.